NadyaCodes/jungle-rails/README.md

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.

+## About

+Jungle is an e-commece site that uses Ruby on Rails and Stripe.
+This was an assignemnt at lighthouse labs where we inherited some code, and then changed and implemented some new features and bug fixes.
+While I'd love to take credit for the whole thing, this is more of a display of the medium I can work within, as opposed to a project I started from scratch.

+## Images

 ## Setup

 1. Run `bundle install` to install dependencies